kaijennissen/math_rag/README.md

    ```

 6. Process your mathematical documents:
-   Place mathematical PDFs in the `./docs` folder and run:
+   Place mathematical PDFs in the `./docs` folder and run the following workflows:

    ```
-   python src/create_kg.py
+   # Complete workflow to create a knowledge graph
+   python src/pdf_to_text.py  # Step 1: Parse PDF with MathPix
+   python src/section_splitter.py  # Step 2: Split content into subsections
+   python src/extract_atomic_units.py  # Step 3: Extract definitions, theorems, etc. with LLM from each subsection python src/build_knowledge_graph.py  # Step 4: Create the knowledge graph
    ```

-   This will:
+   This workflow:
-   - Process PDFs using MathPix to preserve mathematical notation
+   - Processes PDFs using MathPix to preserve mathematical notation
+   - Splits content into meaningful subsections
-   - Extract hierarchical structure (sections, theorems, definitions, etc.)
+   - Uses LLM to identify atomic units (definitions, theorems, etc.)
-   - Create a knowledge graph in Neo4j
+   - Creates a structured knowledge graph in Neo4j

 7. Launch the Streamlit interface:
    ```